 Falls of Falloch

 On a hot summer’s day in Scotland, nothing is more tempting than hopping into the cool basin of the Falls of Falloch and being treated to a swim with a view.
+It’s an amazing reward after a long hike, and perfect for a picture or two.
+Some couples have even proposed within sight of the Falls.

-These falls drop about 30-feet and some adventurous visitors even use the falls as a diving board to reach the deep basin below!
+These falls drop about 30 feet, and some adventurous visitors even use the falls as a diving board to reach the deep basin below!

 Wild Camp at Trossachs